 The Delegated Welfare State: Medicare, Markets, and the Governance of Social Policy.
 Co-authored with Andrea Louise Campbell (Oxford University Press 2011).

-Working Mothers and the Welfare State: Religion and the Politics of Work-Family Policy in Western Europe and the United States (Stanford, 2006)
+Working Mothers and the Welfare State: Religion and the Politics of Work-Family Policies in Western Europe and the United States (Stanford University Press 2006).

-“Academic Research and Legislative Advocacy: Information Use in the Campaign against Repeal of the ACA,” co-authored with Elizabeth Rigby.
-Journal of Health Policy, Politics & Law, March 9, 2018 advance publication.
+“Academic Research and Legislative Advocacy: Information Use in the Campaign against Repeal of the ACA,” with Elizabeth Rigby.
+Journal of Health Policy, Politics & Law 43, no. 3 (2018): 511-535

 “Veto-Player or Agent of Reform?
 Congress, Health Care Entitlements, and the Changing American State,” Revue Française de Science Politique 64, 2 (April 2014): 247-264